Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ![Question 22 part 1](images/question3_12_22_34_35_40_41_43.jpg)
 ![Question 22 part 2](images/question22_2.jpg)

 - [x] Box 1: Create a Desired State Configuration (DSC) configuration file that has an extension of .ps1.
 Box 2: Run the Import-AzureRmAutomationDscConfiguration Azure PowerShell cmdlet.
-Box 3: Run the Start-AzureRmAutomationDscCompilationJob Azre PowerShell cdleut.
+Box 3: Run the Start-AzureRmAutomationDscCompilationJob Azre PowerShell cmdlet.
 - [ ] Box 1: Run the Import-AzureRmAutomationDscConfiguration Azure PowerShell cmdlet.
 Box 2: Create a Desired State Configuration (DSC) configuration file that has an extension of .ps1.
 Box 3: Run the New-AzureRmResourceGroupDeployment Azure PowerShell cmdlet.
 - [ ] Box 1: Run the New-AzureRmResourceGroupDeployment Azure PowerShell cmdlet.
 Box 2: Create an Azure Resource Manager template file that hasan extension of .json.
 Box 3: Run the New-AzureRmResourceGroupDeployment Azure PowerShell cmdlet.
 - [ ] Box 1: Create an Azure Resource Manager template file that has an extension of .json.
 Box 2: Run the New-AzureRmResourceGroupDeployment Azure PowerShell cmdlet.
 Box 3: Run the Import-AzureRmAutomationDscConfiguration Azure PowerShell cmdlet.